 Beetroot and radicchio pesto.

 Beetroots have been part of the Western diet since the time of the Romans.
 They were more popular in central and Eastern Europe, where they are, of course, the main ingredient in Borscht!
-However,these days, they are enjoying a resurgence of popularity here in Western Europe and USA not only as an addition to salads or for soup, but also as an ingredient in a variety of other recipes such as hummus and smoothies.
+However,these days, they are enjoying a resurgence of popularity here in Western Europe and USA.
+Beets make a great addition to salads or for soup!
+They also appear as an ingredient in a variety of other recipes such as hummus and smoothies.

 Of course, this is not surprising as beets are packed with goodness.
 Did you know that beetroot is low in fat, full of vitamins and minerals and filled with powerful antioxidants?
-Infact, the plant pigment that gives beetroot its rich, purple-crimson colour is betacyanin; a powerful agent which is believed to suppress the development of some cancers.
+In fact, the plant pigment that gives beetroot its rich, purple-crimson colour is betacyanin.
+This a powerful agent which some say suppresses the development of some cancers.

 Like beetroot, radicchio has many health benefits.
-Too numerous to mention here without sounding like a health food blog!
-Most importantly it is full of vitamins, minerals, electrolytes and phyto-nutrients, which means it is good for the eyes!
+These are too numerous to mention here without sounding like a health food blog!
+Most importantly, it is full of vitamins, minerals, electrolytes and phyto-nutrients, which means it is good for the eyes!

 So, next time you are thinking of making homemade pesto why not give this version a try?
 It is simple to make and like other types of pesto can be eaten with pasta, on bread or pizza or even as a dip.